-To support and produce multi-disciplinary art reflective of the unique experiences of Asian Pacific Islanders living in the United States.
+To support and present multi-disciplinary art reflective of the unique experiences of Asian Pacific Islanders living in the United States.

-The United States of Asian America Festival presents approximately 20 different programs reflecting the artistic accomplishments and the cultural diversity of San Francisco’s Asian and Pacific Island communities.
-The Festival showcases artists representing a diverse range of ethnic and cultural groups, including Somei Yoshino Taiko Ensemble, Purple Moon Dance Project, Bindlestiff Pinay Collective, Queer Cultural Center, Eth-Noh-Tec, Youth Speaks, Kularts and Harupin Ha Butoh Dance Theatre.
+The United States of Asian America Festival presents approximately 20 different programs across 6-8 weeks in May-June reflecting the artistic accomplishments and the cultural diversity of San Francisco’s Asian and Pacific Island communities.
+The Festival showcases artists representing a diverse range of ethnic and cultural groups, including Bindlestiff Studio, Eth-Noh-Tec, Kularts, SAMMAY Productions, GLBTQ+ Asian Pacific Alliance and many more.
 The Festival heightens the visibility of artists working in all disciplines — theater, music, dance, film, literature, visual arts and more.

 APICC collaborates with both emerging and well-established groups allowing these groups access to APICC’s wealth of production and fundraising know-how.
 In addition, APICC provides free performance and rehearsal space to these groups in addition to general organizational consulting.
 Our goal is to nurture and empower these groups to be self-sufficient and self-reliant while providing the support they need to grow.